 Order Text Here

 This is not the first "religious freedom" executive order considered by the Trump administration.
 In February 2017, an even more sweeping executive order was leaked to the press.
 Although this draft did not end up signed, it still served as a warning sign of Trump administration's intent to allow religion to be used as an excuse to harm others, including LGBTQ people, women, and nearly everyone else.
-See how we responded to this draft order here.

 Our Response To Draft "Religious Freedom" Executive Order